alnoki/AAAAAA/doc/development/zen.rst

 .. [#] From a comment by Brett Glasner, that whiteboarding is the most fun part of software design
 .. [#] Recommeded in :xref:`Willing-Sphinx`
+.. [#] Adapted from Tom C. Bryan's suggestion (fly like you test, test like you fly) that flight testing and flight operations should be identical, to indicate that software development in practice should match procedural documentation